emystein/python-lyrics-merger/README.md

 You can enable console print by running `pipenv run pytest -s`.

 Code coverage: `pipenv run pytest -v --cov=. --cov-report html`.
+Then access the coverage report at `htmlcov/index.html`

 # REST API
 Run locally with: